Armenia violates ceasefire with Azerbaijan 30 times | News.az

 Armenia violates ceasefire with Azerbaijan 30 times

-Over the past 24 hours, Armenian armed forces have violated the ceasefire along the line of contact between Azerbaijani and Armenian troops 30 times, using sniper rifles, the Azerbaijani Defense Ministry reported Wednesday.
+Over the past 24 hours, Armenian armed forces have violated the ceasefire along the line of contact between Azerbaijani and Armenian troops 30 times, using large-caliber machine guns, the Azerbaijani Defense Ministry on March 21.

 The conflict between the two South Caucasus countries began in 1988 when Armenia made territorial claims against Azerbaijan.
 As a result of the ensuing war, Armenian armed forces occupied 20 percent of Azerbaijan, including the Nagorno-Karabakh region and seven surrounding districts.